Loloppe/ChroMapper_BeatLeaderRatings/README.md

 ## ChroMapper plugin

-Display BeatLeader Pass, Tech, Acc and Star rating for an average of notes while mapping
+Display BeatLeader Pass, Tech, Acc and Star rating for the full map and for an average of notes while mapping

 ### How to install
 Download the latest release (Ratings.zip) here: https://github.com/Loloppe/ChroMapper_Ratings/releases/latest